States with few virus cases get big share of relief aid

 Hawaii’s tourism industry was halted as the virus was spreading, and the financial consequences are dire.
 Gov. David Ige said the state’s share was “sorely needed.”

 West Virginia has the seventh-lowest number of coronavirus cases, according to the Centers for Disease Control and Prevention, but received just over $1 million per positive test.
-It has not determined how to use the money beyond medical expenses.
-Gov. Jim Justice, a Republican, has said he hopes the federal government will allow the state to use the relief money to alleviate its growing budget shortfall, even though federal guidance on the bill suggests that would not be allowed.
+Gov. Jim Justice, a Republican, has said he hopes the federal government will allow the state to use the money to alleviate its growing budget shortfall, even though federal guidance on the bill suggests that would not be allowed.

 New York doesn't have the luxury of trying to use the money to help cover a massive drop in tax revenue,

-While it received billions of federal dollars for coronavirus-related expenses, it has received no money to help offset the loss of more than $13 billion in revenue, said Freeman Klopott, spokesman for the state budget division.
+While it received billions of federal dollars for coronavirus-related expenses, it has received no money to help offset the loss of more than $13 billion in revenue, said Klopott, the state budget division spokesman.
 The state is now considering $10 billion in cuts.

-“New York state has been the epicenter of the pandemic and unfortunately has been home to about one-third of all U.S. COVID-19 related deaths, and federal funding provided so far has failed to recognize this reality,” Klopott said in a statement to the AP.

 Sens.
 Bill Cassidy, a Louisiana Republican, and Robert Menendez, a New Jersey Democrat, are proposing $500 billion more for state and local governments.
 Under their plan, the first one-third of the money would be allocated based on population, the second on the number of coronavirus cases and the third on the toll it’s taken on government budgets.